magnushirst/pair-programming-workshop/README.md

  * Not being aligned on the pairing style

 ## Exercise
-Splitting up into groups of 2 or 3, pick a kata to work on.
+1) Split up into groups of 2 or 3, pick a kata to work on.
 Some have been provided in `/katas` but feel free to use others if you'd like.
-As a group, agree on a pair programming style that you want to try and hop on a call to start the coding!
+2) In pairs, agree on a pair programming style that you want to try and hop on a call to start the coding!
 Try and keep a consious effort to stick to your technique and not fall into the trap of 1 contributing more than another.
 Contributing doesn't just mean coding, it also includes questioning and suggesting improvements throughout the session.